AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

         - `bounding_box`: bounding box of the current design that can be used for normalization.
         - `iou`: intersection over union result.

-#### Randomized Construction
+### Randomized Construction
-Randomized construction of new designs by sampling existing designs in Fusion 360 Gallery, in support of generations of semi-synthetic data.
+Randomized construction of new designs by sampling existing designs in Fusion 360 Gallery.
+Can be used to support generation of semi-synthetic data.
 - `get_distributions_from_dataset(data_dir, filter, split_file)`: gets a list of distributions from the provided dataset.
     - `data_dir`: the local directory where the human designs are saved.
     - `filter` (optional): a boolean to whether exclude test file data or not.
 The default value is `True`.
     - `split_file` (required if `filter` is `True`): a json file to separate training and testing dataset.
 The official train/test split is contained in the file `train_test.json`.
     - Returns a list of distributions in the following format:
+        ```js
+        {
+            "num_faces": NUM_FACES_DISTRIBUTION,
+            "num_extrusions": NUM_EXTRUSIONS_DISTRIBUTION,
+            ...
+        }
         ```
-    {"num_faces": NUM_FACES_DISTRIBUTION, "num_extrusions": NUM_EXTRUSIONS_DISTRIBUTION, ...}
-    ```
-    - Currently we support the following distributions:
+        Currently we support the following distributions:
         - `sketch_plane`: the starting sketch place distribution
         - `num_faces`: the number of faces distribution
         - `num_extrusions`: the number of extrusions distribution